 In his 601 game NHL career, Dustin Brown has played the Ducks 49 times.
-They’re tied with the other three Pacific Division teams (Dallas, Phoenix and San Jose) as the club he’s squared off against the most.

-Brown has also scored 15 goals against Anaheim, just one back of his personal best vs. any team – he’s potted 16 goals vs. the Stars.
+Brown has also scored 15 goals against Anaheim, just one back of his personal best vs. any team – as he’s potted 16 goals vs. the Stars.

 His 67 shots on goal at the Honda Center also tops his totals in any other arena he’s played in as a visitor.

-Yet tonight looks to be just another day at the office for the former first round draft pick.
+Yet, tonight looks to be just another day at the office for the former first round draft pick.

 Really?
 There’s no difference going into enemy territory as the defending Stanley Cup Champions?